Top 10 Places to Visit in Cambodia

 Cambodia might not strike you as having good beaches but believe us, it does.
-Travel to Sihanoukville and you will find a relaxing coastal town with a backpacker vibe, white sandy beaches and also the opportunity to learn to scuba dive.
-Sihanoukville has become more popular in recent years and therefore more busy with tourists, you can now find luxury resorts and hotels here.
+Travel to Sihanoukville and you will find a once relaxing coastal town with white sandy beaches and also the opportunity to learn to scuba dive.
+Sihanoukville has become more popular in recent years and has become a bit overdeveloped but it is still a great place to visit and there are lots of luxury resorts and budget backpacker hotels here.
 If you are looking to escape the crowds and mainland head to the deserted islands located nearby.
 This is a great place to stay and go scuba diving in Cambodia.

 5. Phnom Penh

 Phnom Penh is a large city and also the capital of Cambodia.
 There is lots to see and do here and these are our top tips, aim to see a show at the National Museum or if you are interested in wildlife and animal conservation head to the Tamao Wildlife Rescue Centre.
-For an insight into Cambodia's brutal past visit the Killing Fields and Tuol Sleung Genocide Museum which are both quite disturbing places but you will learn a lot about the Pol Pot regime and how Cambodia is moving on since these times.
+For an insight into Cambodia's brutal past visit the Killing Fields and Tuol Sleung Genocide Museum which are both quite disturbing destinations but you will learn a lot about the Pol Pot regime and how Cambodia is moving on since these times.

 Kep is located on the coast and is very quiet compared to Sihanoukville.
 Try the local seafood or just kick back and relax in Kep and you will love it, you could visit for a day or even choose to stay longer.

 Wildlife is another of Cambodia's draws, with the picturesque town of Kampot located close to Bokor National Park being a great stop off.
 You can visit Mondulkiri Province to see elephants in the jungle or see wild dolphins.

 If you have been looking up places to visit in Cambodia you might not of heard of Kratie.
 This is a destination which a lot of international tourists end up passing through as there isn't much here.
 But this is a great place where you can experience the not so touristy side to Cambodia by exploring local markets and also join a river dolphin tour which is really amazing.